 Specify 6 is available for Apple macOS, Microsoft Windows, and Linux.
 Hardware and software requirements to run Specify are dependent on the type of desktop computer you use.
-Platform recommendations are available here:
+Configuration recommendations are available here:

 With the release of Specify 6.8, Specify now reccomends MariaDB as a drop-in replacement for MySQL 5.7.
 MariaDB and Specify may be installed: (1) on the same workstation for one or more users only on that computer, (2) on a workstation with MariaDB/MySQL and Specify configured for access from users on a few additional computers, or (3) on a dedicated server computer for access from multiple Specify workstations.
 To consider your institutional options for deploying MariaDB/MySQL and Specify, please review these documents: